Yodata/solid-serverless/deploy/aws/README.md

 Afterwards, perform the following actions using `repo:/deploy/aws/s3/` as your working directory:

 - Edit `internal/subscriptions` and set the SQS queue URLs to those created above and replace the leading `https://` by `aws-sqs://`.
 The file contains sample values as example.
-- Copy the directory and file structure from the working directory to the S3 bucket.
+- Copy the directory and file structure from the working directory to the S3 bucket, per example using `aws s3 cp [options]`
 - Remove `global/security/api/key/.gitignore` from the S3 bucket.

 ## EC2